 From a security standpoint, unpredictable Identification values are desirable.
-However, this is somewhat at odds with the "re-use" requirements specified in [RFC2460].
+However, this is somewhat at odds with the "re-use" requirements specified in [RFC2460], that specifies that an Identification value must be different than that of any other fragment sent recently.